-As of the effective date of this MD&A, no discussions with counterparties have progressed to the execution of contractual agreements, and the Company continues to be patient and diligent in its search for its next cornerstone asset, which will complement its current exploration portfolio.
+During the second quarter of 2021, the Company continued its business development initiatives, with the objective of adding a quality asset to complement its current exploration portfolio.
+As of the date of this MD&A, no discussions with counterparties have progressed to the execution of contractual agreements, and the Company continues to be patient and diligent in its search for its next cornerstone asset.
 While at any given time discussions and activities may be in progress on a number of these potential acquisition targets, there is no assurance that these corporate activities will ever progress to the stage where a potential acquisition might be successfully completed.